2026 LCS season

-The 2026 LCS season is the upcoming 14th season of the League Championship Series (LCS), a North American professional esports league for the video game League of Legends.
-It will be the first season after the league's reinstatement following the discontinuation of the League of Legends Championship of The Americas (LTA), which merged the LCS with the Campeonato Brasileiro de League of Legends (CBLOL), which was also reinstated, and the Liga Latinoamérica (LLA) in 2025.
+The 2026 LCS season is the ongoing 14th season of the League Championship Series (LCS), a North American professional esports league for the video game League of Legends.
+It is the league's first season after its reinstatement following the discontinuation of the League of Legends Championship of The Americas (LTA), which merged the LCS with the Campeonato Brasileiro de League of Legends (CBLOL), which was also reinstated, and the Liga Latinoamérica (LLA) in 2025.

-It will also be first LCS season under the new three-split structure and competitive calendar introduced by the game's developer Riot Games during the 2025 competitive season.
-The season will begin on 24 January.
+It is also the first LCS season under the new three-split structure and competitive calendar introduced by the game's developer Riot Games during the 2025 competitive season.
+The season began on 24 January and will end on 4 October.

 Background

 The LCS initially ceased following Riot Games' announcement on June 11, 2024, in a blog post titled "LoL Esports: Building Towards A Brighter Future" that the LCS, CBLOL and LLA would plan to merge into a Pan-American league that would begin play in 2025, which would eventually be known as the League of Legends Championship of The Americas or LTA.
 The new merged league, which consisted of two conferences (North and South), had its first season in 2025, but was met with criticism on branding, competitive gaps between the Northern and Southern teams, and split formats.
 As a result, the new league struggled in viewership numbers.
-In the LTA North, the second and third splits only garnered an estimated 147,000 and 159,000 peak viewers respectively - significantly lower than the Spring and Summer splits of the 2024 LCS season.
+In the LTA North, the second and third splits only garnered an estimated 147,000 and 159,000 peak viewers respectively – significantly lower than the Spring and Summer splits of the 2024 LCS season.

 During the maiden LTA Championship Finals between FlyQuest of the North Conference (now LCS) and Vivo Keyd Stars of the South Conference (now CBLOL), Riot Games announced that the LCS and CBLOL would return as independent leagues beginning with the 2026 competitive season.